 Many aspects of these disciplines are covered in daily programmes and weekly planning.

 At the end of each term the Tipu team will host a celebration assembly where parents and whanau are welcome to come and join in the successes of the term.
 A notice will be sent out prior to this to inform parents of the date for the term.

-At the beginning of each new term a newsletter will be emailed home to outline upcoming programmes and advise parents of trips, additional programmes or changes within the team.
+At the beginning of each new term a newsletter will be emailed home to outline upcoming programmes and advise parents and caregivers of trips, additional programmes or changes within the team.
 A copy of this will be put on the school website for parents information.
-We will also be using see-saw where parents will have electronic access to view their child's work.
-This will be implemented before the end of Term 1.
+We will also be using see-saw where parents and caregivers will have electronic access to view their child's work.

-In line with the school policy children will have daily reading and a weekly spelling activity.
-Study ladder is also available for children in the Tipu team to access if you require extra resources for use at home.
+In line with the school policy children will have daily reading practice.
+Study ladder is also available for children in the Tipu team to support maths learning at school and home.

 As classroom teachers we are happy to discuss any needs or concerns your child may have throughout the year.
 To do this thoroughly please take the time to make an appointment that suits us both.
 We thank you for your continued support in helping us make the most of your child's opportunities to learn successfully.

 There are a number of useful websites to help you to support your child's education.